INTERESTS AND RECENT WORK

 I work on “hyper-molecules” which represent heterogeneous molecules as higher-dimension objects.
 The movie below is an example of a reconstruction of a continuously heterogeneous object, using the approach described in this paper and this paper.

 This is one of several approaches that I am developing for the heterogeneity problem in cryo-EM, and for other aspects of cryo-EM.
 For more information on my work in cryo-EM, see project page.

 No, this is not a dancing cat.
 See project page.

 BAYESIAN INFERENCE (more updates coming soon)

 We are interested in revisiting elements of Bayesian Inference and Variational Inference.
 Some (but not all) of this work is motivated by applications such as cryo-EM (although it might not be obvious at first – for example questions about inference on manifolds).
-Example of some recent work in these areas: Non-Canonical Hamiltonian Monte Carlo .
+Example of some recent work in these areas: Evaluating the Implicit Midpoint Integrator for Riemannian Hamiltonian Monte Carlo (ICML) and Non-Canonical Hamiltonian Monte Carlo .